Instant Pot Steel Cut Oats

-Why you’ll love these Instant Pot Steel Cut Oats
+Why You’ll Love Instant Pot Steel Cut Oats

-- You can prep this breakfast in less than 5 minutes and the cooking process is completely hands-off.
+- Quick & Easy: You can prep this breakfast in less than 5 minutes and the cooking process is completely hands-off.
 The ease of this recipe is my favorite part!

-- Steel cut oatmeal can be made ahead and reheated for quick breakfasts throughout the week.
+- Make Ahead Breakfast: Steel cut oatmeal can be made ahead and reheated for quick breakfasts throughout the week.

-How to make steel cut oatmeal in the Instant Pot
+How to Make Steel Cut Oats in the Instant Pot

 1. Choose your liquid.
 I always use water to make these oats.
 I find that they are creamy and perfect when I cook the oats in water and then add a splash of almond milk to my bowl.